 However, we experience an endless summer in terms of nutrition today.
-Thus, our endless feasting causes modern diseases, which are characterized by too much growth.
+Thus, our endless feasting causes modern diseases characterized by too much growth.

-Autophagy is a process on cell level induced by fasting, which we hardly use any more.
+Autophagy is a process on the cell level induced by fasting, which we hardly use anymore.

 What Is Autophagy Fasting?

 Autophagy was first described in 1962 when researchers observed an increase in the number of lysosomes.
-These specific organelles broke down cell components in the liver cells of rats after the injection of glucagon.
+After the glucagon injection, these specific organelles broke down cell components in rats’ liver cells.

 In short, autophagy is a type of cell cleanse mechanism.
 In this process, the body identifies old and dysfunctional cell components and marks them for elimination.